 The concrete jungle of Johannesburg is often overlooked as a tourist destination in favour of coastal Cape Town.
 However, those who are willing to look beyond Johannesburg's 'city life' facade will find that it has just as much to offer.
 From natural wonders to museums and culture, expats will find an abundance of things to see and do in Johannesburg.

-Popular attractions in Johannesburg
+Recommended attractions in Johannesburg

-Take a glimpse into South Africa's apartheid past to learn about the struggle that South Africans went through to achieve democracy.
+Take a glimpse into South Africa's past to learn about the struggle that South Africans went through to achieve democracy.
 This heart-wrenching museum illustrates how far this unique and diverse country has come.

 This national heritage site houses a former prison that is famous for once having held political prisoners such as Mahatma Gandhi and Nelson Mandela.
 Visitors can take a fascinating journey through the prison's history as they walk through the museum, learning about the terrible conditions prisoners suffered there.

-Cradle of Humankind and Maropeng Visitor Centre
+Cradle of Humankind

 Gold Reef City

-Hector Pieterson Memorial site and Museum
+Hector Pieterson Memorial and Museum

 Montecasino Bird Gardens